ivanmartinez4/Albor/README.md

 -Fast surfing and underwater (Ghoulslash).

+-Color of the message box can be personalized through the options menu.

+-One time purchase TMs (Lunos).

+-Deoxys changes form in OW (Lunos).

+-Gen 4 bike (Lunos & Blurose).

+-Rock climb in the OW (Ghoulslash).

+-Party Screen Quick Swap with Select (Lunos).

 -Balance Stats/Abilities/Moves, with enphasis on weaker Pokémon.
 To see it all, go to src/data/pokemon/base_stats.c in this repository, but basically all the Pokémon have a minimum of 480 BST.

 ## Special Credits: